tenioe/open-weather-api/README.md

 - JDK 11
 - Maven
+- Mockito
 - IntelliJ
 - JUnit 5
 - Jackson
 - Git

 ### Project Architecture
-- The program will **Service Object Model** to represent the various API requests.
+- The program will use **Service Object Model** to represent the various API requests.
    - DTO: Classes that represent the different requests.
    - ConnectionManager: A class which handles the connection to the live system and collects the response.
    - Injector: A class responsible for injecting the payload into weather DTOs